If you or your child was born with a birthmark, you may have a lot of questions you'd like to ask a dermatologist.

 While most often birthmarks aren't harmful to a baby or child, parents are concerned about disfigurement, especially if the malformation is on the head or neck area.

-In some cases, however, large venues malformations can put patients at risk for blood clots, bleeding or heart issues which is why you should always have birthmarks evaluated by a physician.
+In some cases, however, large venous malformations can put patients at risk for blood clots, bleeding or heart issues which is why you should always have birthmarks evaluated by a physician.

 How are congenital hemangiomas and vascular malformations diagnosed?